anthillsocial/GIT-coding-for-the-arts/resources/p5template/README.md

-# Offline p5.js template
+# Template: p5.js

-This is a basic p5.js template for a sketch.
+This is a template for a basic p5.js sketch.

 ### ← README.md